kamranmuazzam/academia/pages/Edema.md

 		  logseq.order-list-type:: number
 			- This might seem counterintuitive, but the arteriole diameter is widely dilated if arterial resistance is decreased(the mean arterial pressure is decreased) which in turn creates more pressure while passing from an overly dilated arteriole to narrow capillaries logseq.order-list-type:: number
-	- Decreased Osmotic Pressure ( ↓ plasma proteins)
+	- Decreased oncotic Pressure ( ↓ plasma proteins)
 	  logseq.order-list-type:: number
 		- Loss of Protein in urine
 		  logseq.order-list-type:: number